pauldewilson/Excel-Sheets-To-One-Column-Txt/README.md

 <ol>
 	<li>The sheets to keep
 	<li>The columns within the kept sheets to use and,
-	<li>The index column (which can be in any column, not just A:A) which ultimately will be the primary cateogry (above example, country)
+	<li>The index column (which can be in any column, not just A:A) which ultimately will be the primary category (above example, country)
 </ol>